 The problem:

 On occasion, I get this annoying hip pain, especially when I do a lot of cardio, particularly the elliptical.
-It’s funny because I do the elliptical to go light on my knees and ankles, but it takes away my hips.
+It’s interesting because I do the elliptical to go easy on my knees and ankles, but it affects my hips.
 Basically, if you do any one thing too much, it becomes a problem.
 Fortunately for me, just like the knees, this one also doesn’t stick around all the time and rest usually helps.
 I’ve had to back off the elliptical too.
 Doing an hour or two on that machine definitely aggravates it.

 How Yoga has helped:

 In Yoga we do a lot of hip openers, as I mentioned before, everything is connected.
 If your glutes are too tight, guess what they are pulling on?
-Hips, back, all that works in unison.
+Hips, back, all of that works in unison.
 Working to improve my overall flexibility and range of motion has proven invaluable to me.
-Some days after Yoga, my hips are screaming.
-However, I think they are better off with it, than without it.
+Some days after Yoga, my hips are really feeling it.
+However, I think they are better off with it than without it.

 Conclusion